What you wear will strongly impact peoples' first impression of you.

 - Wear a belt and watch

-- Be sure your hair is neatly trimmed or groomed.
-Avoid the “messy” look.
+- Be sure your hair is neatly trimmed or groomed to avoid the “messy” look

 - Check your outfit for missing buttons, lint, or a store tag